qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 Each time we perform a t-test, we chose a significance threshold under which we reject the null hypothesis.
 A significance level of 0.05 for example means a 5% chance of making a type I error - incorrectly rejecting H<sub>0</sub>.
-When performing multiple tests, this probability of error accumulates, so the more tests performed, the higher likelihood of a type I error.
+When performing multiple tests, that probability of error applies for each individual comparison, so the more tests performed, the higher likelihood of a type I error.

 In our example three-way comparison with signficance threshold of 0.05:
 * Prob(making no mistake) = 0.95 x 0.95 x 0.95 = 0.857